Fairbanks Police Department - Out of State Lateral Police Officer

 The Fairbanks Police Department is actively testing and hiring lateral police officers.

-Lateral Police Officers or Academy Certified receive a $20,000 sign-on bonus!
+Lateral Police Officers or Academy Certified receive a $20,000 sign-on bonus and moving expenses!

 Police Officer (Lateral Entry)